 For almost all our students, restraint has been the inevitable outcome of their unmanageable feelings and behaviour, and something they expect to encounter regularly in school.
 I wondered, given our very different approach, why we had encountered so few instances of aggression towards staff and no intentional assaults in our eighteen years of operation?
 I am not claiming that we don’t sometimes have terrible times.
-We have had broken windows, staff accidentally hit by flying arms, classrooms trashed, holes made in our building and other incidents—one child even, rather ingeniously, managed to take down an entire wall—but despite all this we have never had to restrain, nor have we had to exclude based on behaviour.
+We have had broken windows, staff having to break up fighting, classrooms trashed, holes made in our building and other incidents—one child even, rather ingeniously, managed to take down an entire wall—but despite all this we have never had to restrain, nor have we had to exclude based on behaviour.

 Committing to a no-restraint policy means relying heavily on other systems and techniques for managing challenging behaviour—without restraint, there have to be other options that work in order for staff and students to feel safe.
 This is mostly about having confidence in yourself and in your colleagues, as well as in your systems, something that is very difficult to achieve across a whole school.